Instructions for Backing Up Data

 OPTION 1: iCloud Backup

-In order to make sure you have the most updated information, here is a link to the instructions on the Apple website:
+In order to make sure you have the most updated information, here are links to help you through the process.

 - How to back up your iPhone or iPad with iCloud: https://support.apple.com/en-us/108366